Known For : River Rafting in Dandeli Dandeli Wildlife Sanctuary Magod Falls

 The name ‘Ghatikallu’ refers to a peak that offers panoramic views of the valley.
 A two-hour drive from Chikmagalur takes one to Ghatikallu, a gem in the crown of the Western Ghats.
 Surrounded by lush green valleys and acres and acres of coffee and areca nut plantations, this place in Chikmagalur district has everything that a nature lover could ever wish for: streams, waterfalls, hills, thick forests and above all, its resounding quietude.
 Travellers come all the way here seeking the bliss of camping, star-gazing, trekking and river walks.

-Nestled in the town of Pandavapura between two hills, Kunti Betta is a perfect place to get away from the helter skelter of the city.
-This place is surrounded by sugarcane fields, paddy fields and coconut trees that makes the place look beautiful and mesmerizing.
+This beautiful place for trekking in Karnataka is surrounded by sugarcane fields, paddy fields and coconut trees that makes the place look beautiful and mesmerizing.
 Situated at an elevation of 2882 feet, the picturesque scenic views that this place comprises of will make you feel rejuvenated.
 A number of rocks with fascinating shapes are located here.

 From Pandavar Gudda or the Betta Byraveshwara Temple, you can trek to Jenukallu Peak, the second-highest in the state.
 Also known as ‘honey stone mountain’ or “Hodachalli”, Jenukal Trek of 8 kilometres will challenge your skill and treat you with the coffee plantations, green woods and the views of the Arabian Sea and the peaks namely Sheshaparvata, Kumara Parvata and Ettina Bhuja.